awsdocs/aws-control-tower-guide/doc_source/integrated-services.md

 AWS Control Tower is a service that's built on top of other AWS services, to assist you in setting up a well\-architected environment\.
 This chapter provides a brief overview of these services, including configuration information about the underlying services and how they work in AWS Control Tower\.

 For more information about how to measure a well\-architected environment, learn about the [AWS Well\-Architected Tool](https://docs.aws.amazon.com/wellarchitected/latest/userguide/intro.html)\.
+Also see the [Management and Governance Cloud Environment Guide](https://docs.aws.amazon.com/wellarchitected/latest/management-and-governance-guide/management-and-governance-cloud-environment-guide.html)\.

 **Topics**
 + [Deploy Environments with AWS CloudFormation](cloudformation.md)